robotical/docs.robotical.io/python/martypy.md

 and any further arguments as necessary.

 `execute` is implemented in `martypy.GenericClient`, which will perform a lookup against the `GenericClient.COMMANDS_LUT` lookup-table.
-All the known commands shoulf be in there, as `None`s, given the generic client just provides interface, not implementation.
+All the known commands should be in there, as `None`s, given the generic client just provides interface, not implementation.

 If a callback is left as `None` then a `UnavailableCommandException` is raised when `Marty` tries